 Enrollment in Spanish courses is determined by the results of a language placement exam administered by the host university.
 Please note that your performance on the placement exam may not reflect the number of semesters of language instruction you’ve already completed at your home university.
 We strongly suggest that students who are trying to place into any level of language beyond true beginning prepare for the language placement exam by reviewing previous coursework.
 Availability of Spanish courses is based on enrollment numbers.
 All students should seek pre-approval for alternate courses in the event of last-minute cancelations.

 - Determination of course equivalencies will be done by advisors and credential evaluators at participants' U.S. home institutions.

 - ISA can recommend credit equivalencies, but credit transfer is ultimately determined by the student's home university.

-- The transcript from the UPF-Elisava will reflect ECTS and Contact Hours.
+- The transcript from the UPF-Elisava will reflect ECTS credits.
 Please be in touch with your home university regarding credit transfer for this program.

 select allclear all